ankitects/anki-manual/src/deck-options.md

 Anki in the 23.10 release.
 When you enable the setting, some new options will become available, and SM-2 specific settings will be hidden.

+If you previously used the 'custom scheduling' version of FSRS, please make sure you clear out the custom scheduling section before enabling FSRS.

 ### Maximum Interval

 Allows you to place an upper limit on the time Anki